bLopata/ml-tensorflow/Readme.md

 ### Design Features of CNNs

-_Zero padding_, adding a certain number of rows and columns of zeroes to the edges of your data, is meant to have every element represented in the filtered result.
+_Zero padding_, adding a certain number of rows and columns of zeroes to the edges of your data, is used in order to have every element represented in the filtered result.
 Without zero padding, some elements will not be represented in the convolution matrix.
 Zero padding can also be used to acheive _wide-convolution_ which is when a convolution matrix is larger than the input matrix.

 _Stride size_ is the number of rows to skip when moving horizontally and columns to move when moving vertically when sliding the kernel function.
 This determines how much of the local receptive field which will overlap when performing convolution.
 The lower the stride size, the greater the overlap.